I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/ns-gpioclx-_gpio_read_pins_parameters.md

 The identifier for the bank of GPIO pins that contains the pins to read.
 If N is the number of banks in the GPIO controller, <b>BankId</b> is an integer in the range 0 to N–1.
 The GPIO framework extension (GpioClx) previously obtained the number of banks in the controller from the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439399">CLIENT_QueryControllerBasicInformation</a> event callback function.
 For more information, see Remarks in <a href="https://msdn.microsoft.com/library/windows/hardware/hh439358">CLIENT_CONTROLLER_BASIC_INFORMATION</a>.

+`PinNumberTable`

+A pointer to an array of bank-relative PIN_NUMBER values.
+Each array element specifies the number of a GPIO pin to read from.
+If this bank has N pins, the pins are numbered 0 to N–1.
+The number of elements in this array is specified by the <b>PinCount</b> member.

+`PinCount`

+The number of elements in the <b>PinNumberTable</b> array.

 `Buffer`

 A pointer to a buffer to hold the values that the GPIO controller driver reads from the GPIO pins that are specified by the <b>PinNumberTable</b> array.
 Array element 0 specifies the GPIO pin whose value is saved to bit 0 (the least significant bit) in the buffer, array element 1 specifies the GPIO pin whose value is saved to bit 1 in the buffer, and so on.